 Salvador Dali returned to a classic Surrealist motif that was probably inspired by his inclusion in the exhibition of Surreal 'objects' at the Galerie Charles Ratton,

-in which the public were invited to "touch their dreams".
-Dreams are, of course, the essence of much Freudian theory because of their access into the unconscious, a preoccupational theme
+in which the public was invited to "touch their dreams".
+Dreams are, of course, the essence of much Freudian theory because of their access into the unconscious, a preoccupation theme

 for the Surrealists, including Dali.

-In humans this is manifest as aggression if the threat is external and self-destruction when directed at the self.
+manifest as aggression if the threat is external and self-destruction when directed at the self.
 The counterpart to Thanatos is Eros in which an individual life moves towards a 'natural' death.
-Le Sommeil

 seems to suggest that tension, the head in a catatonic state supported by a series of crutches.